Minouche Shafik

 Nemat Talaat Shafik, Baroness Shafik (born 13 August 1962), commonly known as Minouche Shafik, is a British-American academic and economist.
-She served as the president and vice chancellor of the London School of Economics from 2017 to 2023, and then as the 20th president of Columbia University from July 2023 to August 2024.
-She was appointed as the Chief Economic Advisor to the UK Prime Minister, Keir Starmer, on 1 September 2025.
+She was the president and vice chancellor of the London School of Economics from 2017 to 2023 and then the 20th president of Columbia University from 2023 to 2024.
+She was appointed as the Chief Economic Advisor to Prime Minister Keir Starmer on 1 September 2025.

 From 2014 to 2017, Shafik served as a deputy governor of the Bank of England and also previously as permanent secretary of the United Kingdom's Department for International Development from 2008 to 2011.
 She has also served as a vice president at the World Bank and as a deputy managing director of the International Monetary Fund.
 She has been a member of the House of Lords as a life peer since 2020.

 Shafik was head of Columbia University during the 2024 Columbia University protests.
 On 17 April 2024, Shafik testified before the United States House Committee on Education and the Workforce regarding antisemitism on the Columbia University campus.
 From student protests, congressional investigations, faculty, and lawmakers, she had been pressured to resign her position.
 She resigned from the office on 14 August 2024.
 In January 2025, she was appointed chair of the Victoria and Albert Museum.